The Pro’s and Con’s of Intermittent Fasting

 Education and Empowerment: Nutritional therapists play a crucial role in educating people about the science behind intermittent fasting, its potential benefits, and any associated risks.
 They can provide evidence-based information to help you make informed decisions and empower you to take charge of your own health.

-Book your FREE no obligation online consultation with Lisa to find out how a personalised nutrition programme can help you improve your health and lose weight in midlife.
-Lisa is a metabolic health and weight loss nutrition specialist based in Altrincham Manchester, she works online with clients across the UK.
+Book your FREE no obligation online consultation with Lisa to find out how a personalised nutrition programme can help you improve your hormonal health and lose weight.
+The programmes are suitable for hypothyroidism, PCOS or perimenopause symptoms.

 DISCLAIMER: The content on this webpage is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your doctor or qualified healthcare provider.
 Never disregard professional medical advice or delay in seeking it because of something you have read on my website.